-Students taking the four-year full-time 'with International Experience' programme will spend a year of study (normally the third year) in a country in which one of the languages they are studying is spoken.
+Students study this programme in a three-year full-time, four-year-full-time of four-year part-time mode.
+Students taking the four-year full-time BA Japanese Studies with International Experience programme will spend a year of study (normally the third year) in Japan.
 Please note: students must make satisfactory progress during year 1 and 2 of their degree to be eligible for a Year Abroad.
-Additionally, the non- UK partner institution may set its own entrance criteria, including, but not limited to, academic criteria, language requirements and visa requirements.
+Additionally, the non-UK partner institution may set its own entrance criteria, including, but not limited to, academic criteria, language requirements and visa.
 In instances where a student does not meet the eligibility criteria for an approved Year Abroad, their registration may be transferred to the corresponding BA programme pathway without the 'with International Experience' designation.